 Ok, so what do we need to keep in mind for our cheesecake?

-- Use room temperature ingredients.
+2. Use room temperature ingredients.
 Making sure your cream cheese is at room temperature is probably the most important step.
-Room temp cream cheese blends easier and ensures that your cheesecake filling is smooth with no lumps.
+Room temperature cream cheese blends easier and ensures that your cheesecake filling is smooth with no lumps.

-- Cool the cheesecake slowly.
+7. Cool the cheesecake slowly.
 You can’t rush cheesecake and your patience will be rewarded, I promise!
-Letting your cheesecake cool properly allows the filling to firm up and will give you that creamy cheesecake texture you’re craving.
+Letting your cheesecake cool properly keeps it from cracking and allows it to firm up, will give you that creamy cheesecake texture you’re craving.

 Topping Ideas